camunda/camunda/docs/src/operate-deployment-guide/schema-and-migration.md

 #### Migrate by using standalone application

-Make sure that Elasticsearch that contains Operate data is running.
-The migration script will connect by default to specified connection in Operate settings.
+Make sure that Elasticsearch which contains the Operate data is running.
+The migration script will connect to specified connection in Operate configuration.

 Execute ```<application-directory>/bin/migrate```

 First the current schema will be created if not exist.
-Then the migration takes place.
-If everything was successful the previous schema will be deleted.
+Then will the steps are updated.
+After that the migration from previous to current version will be executed.If everything was successful the previous schema will be deleted.
 The application exits.